Lean Six Sigma and Data Analytics

 Data analytics is integral part of Lean Six Sigma.
 It can be helpful in problem solving through data by establishing the significance of the relationship between problems (Y) and potential root causes (X).
 Because there is a large variety of tools available, the selection of the right tools is critical.

-That selection of tools depends on the data analytics task at hand, the overall objective as well as source and types of data given.
-Discrete data, such as counts or attributes require different tools than continuous data, such as measurements.
+However, that selection of tools depends on the data analytics task at hand, the overall objective as well as source and types of data given.
+In contrast, discrete data, such as counts or attributes require different tools than continuous data, such as measurements.
 Whilst it is possible to transform continuous data into discrete data for decision making, this process is irreversible.

 Problem Solving Through Data Analytics